 - This United States puzzle is next on my list to do together.

-- This cereal box puzzle was really fun because my kids recognized almost all of them but several were vintage style cereal boxes, what they looked like when I was a kid!
+- This cereal box puzzle was really fun because my kids recognized almost all of them.
+Several were vintage style cereal boxes, what they looked like when I was a kid!

 - These are great 500 piece puzzles if you’re looking for a smaller size to start with:

-- It’s a way to connect – not only have my kids gotten into it but my husband will jump in too from time to time.
-When you’re doing puzzles together you are bound to talk and laugh.
-Nowadays with all the technology we really need a way to disconnect from that and find a way to reconnect with those right in front of us.
+- It’s a way to connect – my kids and husband will jump in too from time to time.
+When you’re working on it you’re bound to talk and laugh.
+Nowadays with all the technology we really need a way to disconnect.
+This is a great way to reconnect.

 - It teaches cooperation – you have to work together to accomplish the end goal, finishing the puzzle.
 I have seen my girls jump in together and decide “you finish that corner, and I will work on this.”

 - Puzzles teach patience – this was the first lesson when we started this whole thing.
-My 10 year old who is a very focused and determined gal kinda’ assumed she could finish it when it came in the mail…she had to learn that puzzles are a work in progress and the fun part is working on it here and there.
+My 10 year old who is a very focused and determined assumed she could finish it in one day.
+She had to learn that this is something for patience.
+The fun part is working on it here and there.

 - It’s a stress reliever – maybe reading books is for you, I’ve never been a huge reader.
-I like being able to take a break from deadlines just for a bit to finish an area of my puzzle.
-Especially if I am having a rough day where my recipes aren’t turning out quite right I can succeed at a portion of the puzzle that day.
+I like being able to take a break from deadlines just for a bit to finish an area.
+Especially if I am having a rough day, I can succeed at an area and feel better.

-- Puzzles are a conversation piece – I suggest designating a table in your house as the “puzzle table” like you see here.
-It encourages people to sit down and do it for a bit on an ongoing basis, and when people come over I GUARANTEE it will be something to talk about…and they will probably join in if they’re visiting for long enough (and you let them). 😉
+They’re a conversation piece – I suggest designating a table in your house as the “puzzle table” like you see here.
+It encourages people to sit down and do it for a bit on an ongoing basis.
+When people come over I GUARANTEE it will be something to talk about.
+They will probably join in if they’re visiting for long enough (and you let them). 😉

-- Doing puzzles is great for your brain – my grandmother and father both suffered from dementia in their later years and in both memory care facilities they were in (different ones) they always had puzzles laying out on tables in the living rooms.
-It’s proven that if you keep your brain going by reading, playing memory games and doing puzzles you can help your brain (and in their case help their memory from dwindling as fast).
+- Doing puzzles is great for your brain – my grandmother and father both suffered from dementia in their later years.
+Both ended up in memory care facilities where there were always puzzles laying out on tables.